murilo-cunha/mlops-and-deployment/slides.md

 <v-click at=8>

-<carbon-arrow-right /> [MLOps decreases the burden of deploying ML systems by following best practices]{v-mark.highlight.yellow=8}
+<carbon-arrow-right /> [MLOps decreases the burden of deploying ML systems by establishing best practices]{v-mark.highlight.yellow=8}

 </v-click>